 A hospital’s medical staff bylaws are required to identify the individuals who are responsible for granting disaster privileges to volunteer LIP’s.
 (TJC Standard EM.02.02.13, Element of Performance 2) Typically those individuals are the hospital’s Chief Executive Officer or designee or the Chief of Staff or designee.

 Disaster privileges may only be granted upon the presentation of the volunteer LIP’s proof of current licensure, privileging at another health care organization, participation as a member of a Disaster Medical Assistance Team (DMAT) or other state or federal response organization, or governmental grant of authority.
 As disastrous times call for flexibility, initial disaster privileges can be based upon confirmation by a licensed independent practitioner currently privileged by the hospital or by a staff member with personal knowledge of the volunteer practitioner’s ability to act as a licensed independent practitioner during a disaster.
 (TJC Standard EM.02.02.13, Element of Performance 5).
 Primary source verification is to happen within 72 hours of when the LIP volunteer presents himself or herself to the hospital, if feasible, and the medical staff must have a mechanism, documented in writing, to oversee the professional performance of the volunteer LIP’s granted disaster privileges.

 Preparation is acutely necessary when facing the challenges that lie ahead.
-If you need assistance to address credentialing or privileging needs, please contact Rebecca Hoyes in San Francisco, Tom Curtis or Cindy Rodriguez in Orange County, or David Balfour in San Diego.
+If you need assistance to address credentialing or privileging needs, please contact Rebecca Hoyes in San Francisco, or Tom Curtis or Cindy Rodriguez in Orange County.